ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 of the path MTU that might be used for forwarding change or in reaction to requests that change where datagrams might be forwarded.

+An endpoint MUST NOT send a DATAGRAM capsule that exceeds the value of SETTINGS_MAX_DATAGRAM_SIZE after acknowledging the setting.
+An endpoint that receives a DATAGRAM capsule that exceeds this limit MUST drop the capsule and MAY choose to close the connection with a PROTOCOL_ERROR; see {{Section 7 of HTTP2}}.

 # Examples